seungheondoh/lp-music-caps/readme.md

 This project is under the CC-BY-NC 4.0 license.
 See LICENSE for details.

 ### Acknowledgement
 We would like to thank the [WavCaps](https://github.com/XinhaoMei/WavCaps) for audio-captioning training code and [deezer-playntell](https://github.com/deezer/playntell) for contents based captioning evaluation protocal.
+We would like to thank OpenAI for providing the GPT-3.5 Turbo API, which powers this project.

 ### Citation
 Please consider citing our paper in your publications if the project helps your research.
 BibTeX reference is as follow.